 Michigan Coalition Against Homelessness (MCAH) Representative

-Homeless or formerly homeless person
+Any number of homeless or formerly homeless person(s)

 County Representatives

 Roles and Responsibilities

 The 61 counties within the MI BOSCOC are responsible for planning and coordinating local homeless systems and programs through involvement in their Local Planning Bodies (LPBs).
 LPBs ensure all HUD homeless program requirements and state-level homeless program requirements are met.
 Representation of a LPB through county representatives on the